sjsu-library/unionist/_items/unionist--image-0292.md

 relatedText: unionist--text-0027
 relatedTextIssue: 1833-08-08 p02.13
 filename:
-caption: 'Attacks on printing offices were serious.
-Much like cyber attacks today, vigilante attempts to silence an unpopular perspective by destroying their offices and equipment were an ever-present danger.
+caption: 'Attacks on printing offices were serious and not infrequent form of vigilante violence.
+Much like cyber attacks today, attempts to silence an unpopular perspective by destroying their newspaper''s offices and equipment were an ever-present danger.
   Many of the most famous incidents in American history of such destruction all came with a decade of <em>The Unionist</em>: the attack on William Lloyd Garrison in 1835 (during which Charles Burleigh protected Garrison), the attack against the Abolitionist editor Elijah Lovejoy in Alton Illinois in 1837, pictured here, in which Lovejoy lost his life, and the attack against the anti-Mormon newspaper, <em>The Nauvoo Expositor</em> that set in motion the eventual martyrdom of that religion''s prophet, Joseph Smith, in 1844. '
 order: '703'
 layout: items_item
 collection: items